 This type of table top slitter creates smooth clean edges and is often used to create pinstriping.
 I like it because I can take a 24″ wide roll and create a couple of 12″ wide by 10 foot rolls and then leave the rest of the 24″ roll intact.
 I purchased this machine from Ronan Tools and it is my understanding that they do not make the larger slitters anymore.
 The pictures below may help you if you wished to create your own from scratch.
 You could do it with some pvc pipe and some exacto knives.

-Rolls of vinyl can be “cleanly” cut down, resized or converted to different sizes in two ways.
+Rolls of standard sign vinyl or reflective tape can be “cleanly” cut down, resized or converted to different sizes in two ways.
 One way is by using a rewind slitter and the other is by using a baloney slitter or roll slitter.
 There are advantages and disadvantages to each method.
 We convert or resize sign vinyl rolls using a baloney or roll slitter.
 We first tighten up the roll and tape it.
 Then we measure out the roll widths and mark where the cut will be.
 Finally, we start the machine and pull the blade through the material.
 The advantage of slitting this way is that it is quick and clean.
 The edges generally come out just like the factory edge.
 We can create rolls that start at 1/2″.
 The price for slitting is $5 per roll that we create.
 For example, a 24″ roll cut to 4 – 6″ rolls would run $20.
-For more information you can email me at firstname.lastname@example.org or call 850-934-3157.
+For more information you can email me at email@example.com or call 850-934-3157.

 Vinyl Graphics rolls often arrive at your shop or location blotchy, streaked or mottled.
 Here is what has happened.
 Sign vinyl has an adhesive coating which is protected by a paper backing.
 When vinyl is rolled up, the face or glossy surface of the vinyl comes in contact with the paper backing.
 The paper creates in imprint on the vinyl making it blotchy or mottled.
 This does not always happen and is normally only clearly visible on black rolls.
 It has been my observation that this is more prevalent on rolls that are tightly wound thus creating more pressure between the vinyl and the paper backing.
 I have also noticed that when you get a blotchy or mottled roll it is going to be that way for the entire roll.